Pediculosis (Head Lice)

 Michigan Head Lice Manual

-This document includes a section on "Myths and Facts" on pages 8 and 9.
+This document includes a section on "Myths and Facts."

 Sources: Michigan Department of Education, Michigan Department of Community Health